 A Clark Kent Comic: A Teenage Superman Story

-Ben drew this young Clark Kent comic as a textless portfolio piece for 2018’s Comic-Con.
+Ben Matsuya drew this young Clark Kent comic as a textless portfolio piece for 2018’s Comic-Con.

-Superman has long been an influential character for the Matsuya Brothers, and this piece evokes the awkwardness of high school as a young Superman undergoes superhuman changes in his body.
+Superman has long been an influential character for the Matsuya Brothers.
+This piece is meant to evoke the awkward experience of high school as a young Superman undergoes superhuman changes in his body.
 His Smallville story parallels that with the discovery of one's own talents, strengths, and independence as we go from child to teenager to adult.
-The lines and expressions that Ben commits to each panel provides you with a sense of what you can expect with his style and storytelling.
+The lines and facial expressions that Ben commits to each panel provides you with a sense of what you can expect with his style and storytelling.
 Even though Clark Kent is destined to become the world's greatest hero, he is all too human, and we can relate to his experiences of growing up.

 Clark Kent of Smallville: A Short Comic